elibroftw/blog.elijahlopez.ca/content/posts/university/bu-430-financial-markets-and-securities-trading.md

 - What does dark pool do to dark pools?
 - How bad was Project Omega?
 - ITG reputation went down after SEC and got acquired by Virtu after settling

+## Quiz 2

+You are an algorithm responsible for Virtu’s activity in SPY on BATS and BATS Y, two sister exchanges.
+Your task is to make money by market making and/or sniping stale quotes.
+You observe that the price of the e-mini S&P 500 futures has ticked down, indicating that SPY price is also about to tick down, by 2 cents.

+SPY is currently quoted at 100.00 on the bid and 100.02 on the ask.
+The two-cent spread in SPY is typical, and you expect it to persist.
+There are:

+    100,000 shares at the bid and 100,000 shares at the ask on BATS and 100,000 shares at the bid and 100,000 shares at the ask on BATS Y.

+BATS charges 0.0030 cents/share to liquidity takers and rebates 0.0028 cents/share to liquidity makers.

+BATS Y is an inverted market; it charges 0.0010 cents/share to liquidity makers and rebates 0.0008 cents/share to liquidity takers.

+Your technology is good, but Citadel’s is slightly better.
+Because of this, while Citadel’s first order will be faster than yours, its second order will be slower than your first.

+In no more than 5 sentences, please explain what yours and Citadel’s next steps should be and why.

+Answer:

+The next spread is 9.98 - 10.00.
+Citadel will go to BATS Y and make money from the liquidity taking fees (short at 10.00, buy back at 10.00).
+Virtu will have to go do nothing because they would've had to short at 10.00 and buy back at 10.00 on BATS which would be super expensive.